dgroomes/jmeter-playground/custom-sampler/README.md

 # custom-sampler

-This beginner-friendly sub-project creates a custom JMeter "Sampler" to exercise some custom Java code.
+This beginner-friendly subproject creates a custom JMeter "Sampler" to exercise some custom Java code.

 ---
 **Beginner Friendly**

-This sub-project is friendly to Java developers who are new to JMeter.
+This subproject is friendly to Java developers who are new to JMeter.
 However, this project is somewhat contrived because it does not require additional Java library dependencies.
 A real-world Java project would likely require additional library dependencies.
-Venture over to the `with-dependencies/` sub-project for a more sophisticated JMeter project that shows how to incorporate additional library dependencies and some other more advanced features.
+Venture over to the `with-dependencies/` subproject for a more sophisticated JMeter project that shows how to incorporate additional library dependencies and some other more advanced features.

 ---